Nexen Tower: A Bold Opportunity & Challenge

 The challenge is how to foster a partnership between the building owners, the Province, the City and one or more post-secondary schools with a shared vision on how to integrate Nexen Tower, Century Gardens and the LRT station the anchor for a thriving urban village on the west side of Calgary’s downtown core.

-FYI: The most likely scenario is the University of Calgary’s entire Environmental Design Department moves to the Nexen Tower as the anchor tennant, creating aysergy with its 8th and 8th building across the street.
+FYI: The most likely scenario is the University of Calgary’s entire Environmental Design Department moves to the Nexen Tower as the anchor tennant, creating synergy with the 8th and 8th building it leases across the street.

 Learn more about Nexen also Nova Tower and Dwotntown West: